 4. Everything looks great under a glass chloche

 Give dried flowers a (dust-free) stage in the house, place them in a glass chloche!
 This glass belle jar is provided with a clip so that the flower(s) can easily be attached.
 As a variation, the chloche can be fitted with a ground cover, such as a half bulb of moss, twigs, Spanish tillandsia moss, a layer of sand or pebbles.
+Also great: wrap the clip with paperstring.

 Tip: Organize your own flower drying workshop or display beautiful dried flowers next to the do-it-yourself drying items.